-It is a story that I have grown up with, I don’t really remember when I first heard about it but it has stayed with me and Charlotte has always been a kind of Tess of the D’Urbervilles character in my mind.
-It is however always the public’s reaction that shocks and fascinates me most about Charlotte’s case.
+Charlotte’s death is a story that I have grown up with.
+I don’t really remember when I first heard about it but it has always stayed with me somehow, perhaps because I love the moors and their freedom they give me so much.
+But in many ways it is the public’s reaction to what happened that shocks and fascinates me most about Charlotte’s case.

-But even before the trial had began a large fete was held at Rough Tor and the West Briton newspaper reported that around 10,000 people attended.
+But even before the trial had began or the verdict has been decided Charlotte’s murder had become a bit of a circus.
+A large fete was held at Rough Tor, very close to the site of the murder.
+The West Briton newspaper reported that around 10,000 people attended.
 There were donkey rides and wrestling matches as well as all kinds of entertainers and refreshment stalls.
 There was also a pole with a black flag on it marking the spot where Charlotte’s body had been found.
 According to the paper this attracted ‘much attention’ and penny ‘subscriptions’ were taken to view it.

-I can’t help wondering what the 18 year old diary-maid was thinking about that day when she set out across the moors to meet her mystery lover.
+I can’t help wondering what the 18 year old diary-maid was thinking about that day when she walked to this place to meet her mystery lover.
 She could have had no idea of what was coming.
-She was an unknown girl who would soon come to mean something to thousands of people and still nearly 200 years later mean something to me too.
+Charlotte was just an ordinary girl, an unknown, who would soon come to mean something to thousands of people, for all the wrong reasons, and still nearly 200 years later mean something to me too.